sgmurphy/wordpress-plugins/use-any-font/readme.txt

 = Not working for me.
 What can i do ? =

-* <a href="https://wordpress.org/support/plugin/use-any-font/" target="_blank">Support Forum</a> to quickly resolve your issues.
+* Visit our <a href="https://wordpress.org/support/plugin/use-any-font/" target="_blank">Support Forum</a> for quick issue resolution.
-* Or you can also send msg using Facebook Msg widget from our website. <a href="https://dineshkarki.com.np">https://dineshkarki.com.np</a>
+* Utilize our Facebook Message widget on our website at <a href="https://dineshkarki.com.np">https://dineshkarki.com.np</a>.
+* Reach out via email using the form found at <a href="https://dineshkarki.com.np/contact">https://dineshkarki.com.np/contact</a>.

 = How can theme / plugin developer integrate Use Any Font ? =